najinl/git_homework/thoughts.md

 I am committed to asking for help if something takes me more than 20-30 minutes to figure out without any progress at all during the remainder of Mod 0.

 Thank you to Mason F for his optimism and clear/concise direction in these first two sessions!

+GitHub is a repository on the cloud and Git is a repository on your local computer.